treeben77/rblx-open-cloud/docs/source/experience.rst

          :param int place_id: The place ID to update
          :param io.BytesIO file: The file to send. should be opened as bytes.
-         :param publish bool: Wether to publish the place or just save it.
+         :param bool publish: Wether to publish the place or just save it.
          :returns: :class:`int`
          :raises rblx-open-cloud.InvalidToken: The token is invalid or doesn't have sufficent permissions to upload places.
          :raises rblx-open-cloud.NotFound: The place ID is invalid